NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_settings.rst

 .. _freq_target:

 ``frequency``, ``min_frequency``, ``max_frequency``:
-  :ref:`Unit-ful quantities<unitful>`.
+  :ref:`Time durations<time_duration>`.
 Time frequency at which the data is provided.
 Either ``frequency`` or the min/max pair, or both, is required:

   - If only ``frequency`` is provided, the framework will attempt to obtain data at that frequency.
 If that's not available from the data source, your diagnostic will not run.
-  - If the min/max pair is provided, the diagnostic must be capable of using data at any frequency within that range (inclusive). **The diagnostic is responsible for determining the frequency** if this option is used.
+  - If the min/max pair is provided, the diagnostic must be capable of using data at any frequency within that range (inclusive). **The diagnostic is responsible for determining the frequency** from the data file itself if this option is used.
   - If all three properties are set, the framework will first attempt to find data at ``frequency``.
 If that's not available, it will try data within the min/max range, so your code must be able to handle this possibility.